xcomagent95/Geosoftware2021/README.md

                     ports:
                         - "8081:8081"

 The docker-compose file is already part of the repository.
 To deploy the app, the docker-compose up command can be used.
-All needed images will be downloaded, bundlet into a container and started.
+All needed images will be downloaded, bundled into a container and started.